 There is a wealth of information that is online about our ancestors.

-Websites such as Ancestry and FindMyPast were particularly useful to me for my research.
+Websites such as Ancestry and FindMyPast are particularly useful for anyone wanting to do genealogy research.

-New information is being added all the time to these sites.
+New information is added all the time to these sites.

 But it is important to note that not everything can be found on these sites, or for that matter online.